Our Top 12 Dordogne Attractions

 Chateau Chalus Chabrol

-Chateau de Chalus Chabrol
+Château de Chalus Chabrol

-CHATEAU DE CHALUS CHABROL.
-It was in this medieval castle in 1199, whilst Richard I (Richard the Lionheart) was besieging Chalus,that he was hit by a crossbow bolt and died days later.
+Château de Chalus-Chabrol.
+It was in this medieval castle in 1199, whilst Richard I (Richard the Lionheart) was besieging Chalus, that he was hit by a crossbow bolt and died days later.
 It's reputed that his entrails are buried in the ruined chapel.
-For those interested in this period of history, you can follow the ‘Richard the Lionheart Trail’, which includes several locations in the region that he may have visited during his time here.

-- Tour the Chateau de Chalus Chabrol, and see the room where Richard I took his last breath.
+• Tour the Château de Chalus Chabrol and see the room where Richard I took his last breath

-- Chateau de Chalus Malmart (ruins)
+• Château de Chalus Maumont (ruins)

-- Visit the Hotel Saxo, where TE Lawrence (AKA Lawrence of Arabia) stayed as a student studying 11th-century architecture.
+• Visit the Hôtel Saxo, where T.E.
+Lawrence (AKA Lawrence of Arabia) stayed as a student studying 11th-century architecture.

 Velorail 5-seater bikes at Cognac Sur L'isle

-Velorail du Perigold Vert
+Vélorail du Périgord Vert

-VELORAIL DU PERIGORD VERT offers a very different and fun way to spend an afternoon on an old disused railway line.
-The Velorail is basically a small coach on four wheels that moves by pedal power.
-One or two people take the saddles, whilst up to three others can sit back and enjoy the journey.
+Vélorail du Périgord Vert offers a very different and fun way to spend an afternoon on an old disused railway line.
+The Vélorail is basically a small coach on four wheels that moves by pedal power.
+Two people take the saddles, whilst up to three others can sit back and enjoy the journey.

 With minimal effort, the journey is a very pleasant one through the glorious countryside, via viaducts and railway stations.

-Several Velorails operate in the same manner in France; this one runs several different routes throughout the year between Cognac-sur-l'Isle and Thiviers.
+Several Vélorails operate in the same manner in France; this one runs several different routes throughout the year between Cognac-sur-l'Isle and Thiviers.

-Planning Your Visit to the North Dordogne
+Planning Your Visit

-Exploring these 12 must-see attractions is best enjoyed over 3-7 days, allowing you to savour the history, culture, and natural beauty at a relaxed pace.
-Beaux Souvenirs provides the perfect base in the heart of Mialet, with all attractions within an easy 15-60 minute drive.
 After busy days of sightseeing, return to your private pool, peaceful garden, and home-from-home comfort.
 Your hosts, Vanessa and William, have explored every location on this list and provide detailed maps, insider tips on avoiding crowds, restaurant recommendations, and personalised itinerary suggestions based on your interests.
-Ready to start your North Dordogne adventure?
-Check availability.

 Things to See & Do